Skip to main content

 Innovative engineering made in Germany, whose principle is the measurement of absolute sound velocity in the ongoing process.
 A method that we have perfected into a highly precise and exceptionally user-friendly sensor technology.

-We offer excellent, sophisticated technology to improve your manufacturing processes and are partners for demanding, often unexpected solutions in your industry, for your applications – no matter how specific they may be.
+We offer excellent, mature technology to improve your manufacturing processes and are partners for demanding, often unexpected solutions in your industry, for your applications - no matter how specific they may be.
 When it comes to liquids, we set the standards.

-When a solid substance is dissolved in a liquid, the liquid can absorb it up to a certain concentration.
+When a solid substance is dissolved in a liquid, the liquid can absorb up to a certain concentration.
 If more of the substance is added to the liquid, it will no longer dissolve because the solution is saturated.
 As a result, the substance remains in solid form.
-This "maximum" concentration of a solution is referred to as the solubility or saturation concentration.
+This 'maximum' concentration of a solution is referred to as the solubility or saturation concentration.
 The saturation concentration depends on the temperature of the liquid.
-The temperature at which the solution becomes saturated is called thesaturation temperature.
+The temperature at which the solution becomes saturated is calledsaturation temperature.
 If the temperature is increased, more substance can be dissolved (except in the case of negative solubility).
 Accordingly, the saturation concentration increases.

+If the concentration is less than the saturation concentration, it is called an unsaturated solution.
 If the temperature of an unsaturated solution is reduced, it can be cooled to a lower value than the saturation temperature in many solutions without the solid substance crystallizing.
 The solution is then supersaturated.
-If it is further cooled, spontaneous nucleation or crystal formation (nucleation) occurs at a certain temperature, the nucleation temperature.
+If it is further cooled, spontaneous nucleation or crystallization occurs at a specific temperature, the nucleation temperature.

 If the suspension is then heated, the crystals dissolve again.
 When the saturation temperature is reached, all crystals are finally dissolved.
 The saturation temperature is usually higher than the nucleation temperature.

-- improved plant utilization through
+• improved plant utilization through

-- continuous display of under- and supersaturation
+• continuous display of under- and supersaturation

-- control of the process via crystallization parameters
+• control of the process via crystallization parameters

-- prevention of spontaneous nucleation
+• avoidance of spontaneous nucleation

-- energy savings through
+• energy savings through

-- optimal approach to the process endpoint
+• optimal start-up of the process endpoint

-- raw material savings through
+• raw material savings through

-- reproducible approach to the inoculation time
+• reproducible start-up of the inoculation time

 processes